PBS NOVA Premiere for Wingspan exclusive ...Read more...

 Who We Are

 In History, Wingspan enjoys a long-standing relationship with Ian Hislop, making singles about the history of hot button issues ranging from Fake News to immigration, welfare to banking, as well as longer series on subjects such as Victorian philanthropy (Age of the Do-Gooders), the history of emotions (Ian Hislop’s Stiff Upper Lip), and even historiography (Ian Hislop’s Olden Days).
 We’ve also travelled the world to explore the history of diplomacy (Getting Our Way) as well as tackling subjects closer to home (Everyday Eden, The Pendle Witch Child.)
+We made The Real Spies Among Friends for ITV in 2022 to accompany their drama series about the Cambridge Spies.

 In documentary, Wingspan is proud to collaborate with acclaimed film-maker Richard Alwyn, whether on his observational trilogies such as Catholics and Cathedrals, or his powerful singles like Speechless and Into the Wind.
 We’ve also twice taken over BBC Four for an evening – working with the BFI and BBC to select and support upcoming film-makers in the short films that made up Listen to Britain 2017 and Animation 2018.